 As amphetamines are a prescription drug, many people underestimate their strength and addictive qualities.
 Powerful stimulants, they cause the heart to speed up.
 This can raise blood pressure and breathing can be rapid.
 Because it produces a strong high, users often want to take more of the drug to prolong the effects.

-The below physical and behavioural signs suggest an amphetamine addiction.
+The below physical and behavioural signs that can suggest an amphetamine addiction.

 Physical Symptoms